-PROPERTY SPECIFIC REQUIREMENTS FOR OAKWOOD SHORES Screening Site Specific Requirement Additional Criteria for CHA HOP Applicants Category renewal term.
-V(A)(4) The following list of persons are exempt from the Chicago Housing Authority's Community Service Requirements: Persons who are 62 years old and older; • Persons who are working 30 or more hours per week (or 20 hours, as applicable); • Persons who are in job training 30 or more hours per week (or 20 hours, as applicable) Persons who are primary care takers of persons with disabilities Disabled persons, and the primary caretakers for disabled persons are exempt from work requirement.
-Anyone aged 18 or older or between 17 and 18 years old and has dropped out of school who is a CHA applicant and does not meet the exemption categories listed above must meet the Community Service requirements.
+PROPERTY SPECIFIC REQUIREMENTS FOR OAKWOOD SHORES Screening Category Site Specific Requirement Additional Criteria for CHA HOP Applicants V(A)(4) renewal term.
+The following list of persons are exempt from the Chicago Housing Authority's Community Service Requirements: Persons who are 62 years old and older; Persons who are working 30 or more hours per week (or 20 hours, as applicable); Persons who are in job training 30 or more hours per week (or 20 hours, as applicable) Persons who are primary care takers of persons with disabilities Disabled persons, and the primary caretakers for disabled persons are exempt from work requirement.
+Anyone aged 18 or older or between 17 and 18 years old and has Anyone aged 18 or older or between 17 and 18 years old and has dropped out of school who is a CHA applicant and does not meet the exemption categories listed above must meet the Community Service requirements.